Academic Symposium at MC Inauguration Week Examines Christian Higher Education

 A seasoned higher education leader, the Mississippi native became the University of Mississippi’s 16th chancellor in 2009 after several years leading UMMC as vice chancellor.
 He’s a former medical missionary in South Korea.
 Growing up in Vicksburg, Jones is a 1971 Mississippi College chemistry graduate and alumnus of UMMC’s medical school.
 He’s a former member of the Mississippi College Board of Trustees.

 Mississippi College faculty members believe the focus on Christian higher education will be a topic of interest to the audience.
 The event highlights an extensive lineup of activities celebrating Dr. Thompson’s inauguration as MC’s 20th president.
 Founded in 1826, MC is America’s second oldest Baptist college.

 “We are excited about the forum and think it will have a broad appeal to the MC community,” said biological sciences professor Stephanie Carmicle.
-She served as immediate past president of the Mississippi College Faculty Council.
+She served as immediate past president of the Mississippi College Faculty Senate.

 Reports show a robust economic impact of Christian higher education across the USA.

 In 2018, a study from the Philadelphia-based consultants Econsult Solutions, Inc. showed that 142 Christian colleges and universities nationwide educated 445,000 students.
 The schools across the USA employ 72,000 faculty and staff, as well as serve 3.5 million alumni worldwide.
 These institutions generate more than $60 billion in economic impact each year, says the study commissioned for the Council for Christian Colleges & Universities.

 Their economic impact is clearly powerful for Christian higher education institutions.
 But discussions at Mississippi College will put a greater focus on how these institutions are addressing faith, teaching and learning in light of society’s rapid changes.